jack0lantern/kadoatery-helper/README.md

 **You can see inventory feedable kads highlighted in red.** In order to use this function, you need to visit your inventory to allow the script to sync with your inventory.

 **You can see SDB feedable kads highlighted in blue.** In order to use this function, you need to visit each page in your SDB under the "Food" search to sync with the script.
-It may be a little time consuming but you'll save a lot of trouble ;)
+It may be a little time consuming but you'll save a lot of trouble ;) From time to time, your SDB will get out of sync with the script (if you removed an item it may still register as inside your SDB).
+If this happens, click the "Resync" button at your SDB and visit each food page again.

 Clicking a kad will automatically copy the food name to your clipboard.
 Just paste into your already-open shop wizard!